hbroek/reken/documentation/developer-guide/chapter-1.md

 - Efficiently handle user input through event listeners.
 - Fetch and process data from RESTful web services.

 Reken's primary goal is to maintain simplicity while achieving efficient dynamic updates in the Document Object Model (DOM) without relying on a virtual DOM tree.
-This approach not only ensures performance but also makes it search engine friendly for server-side generated content.
+This approach not only makes it lightwieght but also ensures performance.

 ## 1.2 Key Features